MCP Setup Guide

 |---|---|---|

-flows_list_groups | Read | List flow groups |
+flows_list_groups | Read | List flow groups (paginated, filterable by category, direction, status, date range) |

-flows_get_group | Read | Get a specific flow group |
+flows_get_group | Read | Get a flow group with all its flows, responses, and rendered file content |

-flows_list_by_group | Read | List flows within a group |
+flows_list_by_group | Read | List flows in a group with full context data, error info, and generatedContent (the actual SIP/RGMA file text) |

-flows_get | Read | Get a specific flow |
+flows_get | Read | Get a single flow with status and responses |

-flows_regenerate | Write | Regenerate a flow |
+flows_regenerate | Write | Regenerate a failed flow with optional updated context |

-flows_resend | Write | Resend a flow |
+flows_resend | Write | Resend a previously sent flow |

 Metrics